reecebunny/RepositoryArchiveScript/README.md

 ```

 4. **Provide the GitHub repository URL:**
-   When prompted, enter the GitHub repository URL you wish to archive.
+   When prompted, enter the GitHub repository URL you wish to download.

 The script will create a separate folder for each repository in the directory where the script is located.
 The folder name will include the repository name and the current date.